rgl/mail-vagrant/README.md

 Build and install the [Ubuntu Base Box](https://github.com/rgl/ubuntu-vagrant).

-Run `vagrant up` to configure the `mail.example.com` mail server environment.
+Run `vagrant up mail` to configure the `mail.example.com` mail server environment.

+Run `vagrant up satellite` to configure the `satellite.example.com` environment in Postfix Satellite mode that relays all mails to the mail server environment.

 Configure your system `/etc/hosts` file with the `example.com` and `mail.example.com` domains: